revbayes/revbayes/help/md/dnCDBDP.md

 be clamped both to a tree and to a character matrix.
 See the example below for implementation.

-3. Branch-specific Diversification Rate Estimation (Höhna et al. 2019)
+3. Branch-specific Diversification Rate Estimation (Hoehna et al. 2019)

 `dnCDBDP` can also be used to estimate the number and placement of events at which the rates of speciation and extinction shift from one category